inconsistentPassion/Auto-Theme-Switcher/README.md

 ## 💻 System Requirements

-- Windows 11 (not tested on windows 10)
+- Windows 11 (not tested on Windows 10)
 - .NET Framework 4.7.2 or higher
 - Internet (for location services)